NanoString Technologies Teams with the OHSU Knight Cancer Institute to Develop Myeloid Gene Expression Panels to Advance Immuno-Oncology Research

 Bristol-Myers Squibb & Immuno-Oncology: Advancing Oncology Research

 We have a comprehensive clinical portfolio of investigational and approved Immuno-Oncology agents, many of which were discovered and developed by our scientists.
-Our ongoing Immuno-Oncology clinical program is looking at broad patient populations, across multiple solid tumors and hematologic malignancies, and lines of therapy and histologies, with the intent of powering our trials for important measures.
-We pioneered the research leading to the first regulatory approval for the combination of two Immuno-Oncology agents, and continue to study the role of combinations in cancer.
+We pioneered the research leading to the first regulatory approval for the combination of two Immuno-Oncology agents and continue to study the role of combinations in cancer.

-At Bristol-Myers Squibb, we are committed to conducting research for hard-to-treat cancers.
+At Bristol-Myers Squibb, we are committed to changing expectations in hard-to-treat cancers and the way patients live with cancer.

 OPDIVO (nivolumab) as a single agent is indicated for the treatment of patients with BRAF V600 wild-type unresectable or metastatic melanoma.